 There are so many things you can make with eggs and banana, like these miracle baby cookies.
-While I've also made many batches of 2 ingredient pancakes, only my daughter enjoys them.
+While I've also made many batches of 2 ingredient pancakes with just banana and eggs, only my youngest enjoys them.

 The rest of us prefer these firmer baby pancakes with oats.
-And I also like to add ricotta and hemp seeds for a boost of protein and healthy fats!
+I also like to add ricotta and hemp seeds for a boost of protein and healthy fats, but these are totally up to you!

-- There's no added sugar, which you want to try to hold off on until 2 years of age.
-The bananas add plenty of natural sweetness as well as a healthy dose of potassium and fiber.
+- Naturally sweet - there is no added sugar, which you want to try to hold off on until 2 years of age.
+The bananas add just the right amount of sweetness to each bite.

 Ingredients